juliaelizaps/AI-Mushroom-Decision-tree/README.md

-﻿# AI-Mushroom-Decision-tree
-# Be able to tell whether a given mushroom is edible or poisonous based on it's physical attributes
+﻿# AI-Mushroom-Decision-tree.
+Be able to tell whether a given mushroom is edible or poisonous based on it's physical attributes